 NARRATOR: In developing a vision or goals, the MPO may consider many questions: What are the trends in regional growth, and are they desirable?
 How well is the transportation system performing?
 Do existing plans deal with current and expected problems?
 Can the transportation system support the kinds of future development that the region desires?
 When the vision and goals are in place, the MPO and its partners are better able to identify transportation problems and needs.
 These can include declining mobility, increasing congestion, poor access to jobs in neighborhoods, unhealthy air, or inconsistency with proposed economic development.
 An understanding of these problems allows the MPO and its partners to identify alternatives to improve transportation.
 Alternatives may include new policies, operational strategies, or capital projects.
 Some may help the existing system work better.
 Others may expand or build new transit lines, highways, and other facilities.
 Another round of questions is asked in assessing the impact of alternatives.
 How well does each alternative address the region's transportation problems?
 What are the likely impacts on neighborhoods and the environment?
 How much do the alternatives cost?
 Are the funds there, and is this the best use of available resources?
 The answers to these questions help the board choose the best alternatives.
 By adopting the Transportation Plan, the board establishes the policies, strategies, and project that the region will pursue.

 To develop the TIP, priority projects are drawn from the adopted Transportation Plan and matched with available funding.
 Once adopted by the MPO, the TIP is submitted to the state and becomes part of the statewide transportation improvement program, but the process doesn't end here.
 Projects and strategies in the plan and TIP undergo further development, often including engineering and environmental studies.
 Also, many MPOs monitor the implementation of the plan and TIP, study how well the plan is working, and make periodic adjustments.
-Federal rules require that the plan be updated and readopted every three to five years, and the TIP every two years.
+Federal rules require that the plan is updated and readopted every three to five years, and the TIP every two years.

 RAE RUPP SRCH: Long-range planning, it is an ongoing process.
 It's not etched in stone, and many people don't realize that.
 New board members don't realize that either, that it's not a plan etched in stone.
 That, you know, it's constantly in an updating process.